 No initiative is more critical than developing and maintaining a competitive compensation program for faculty and staff.
 Thus, competitive compensation for faculty and staff is the University's paramount budget requirement and leads off the Strengthen Academic Quality section.
-Preliminary analysis suggests that new general revenue funds in FY 2008 would provide for a 1.5% salary increase, leaving the University again vulnerable to erosion of competitiveness.
+Preliminary analysis suggests that new general revenue funds in FY 2009 would provide for a 1.5% salary increase, leaving the University again vulnerable to erosion of competitiveness.
 To counter this problem, the University will supplement this minimal salary program by diverting funds from other purposes; to do otherwise, would damage the University's ability to compete for top faculty and staff.
-For FY 2009, our compensation improvement request includes support for direct salaries.
+For FY 2010, our compensation improvement

+Many of the academic program initiatives center on bolstering the University's ability to preserve and extend the lifeblood of all major academic enterprises: its faculty. request includes support for direct salaries.
 A 3% increase is sought for employee salary increases, an amount which, when combined with the request for recruitment, retention & compression of critical faculty and staff should prevent further erosion in competitiveness.
 The University of Illinois must continue to address the issue of faculty compensation and capacity at all three U of I campuses, recovering as well as adding capacity in the areas of highest enrollment demand and those of greatest economic development promise.
 It is essential that additional reallocation accompany these incremental advances, since serious competitive gaps remain for faculty and other employee groups.

-Statewide priorities in teacher training, healthcare professions and energy research initiatives are also addressed in this request.
+Statewide priorities in teacher training and energy research initiatives are also addressed in this request.
 This addresses one of the University of Illinois' four strategic goals in that the priorities of the University of Illinois will reflect the most urgent needs of the state, our communities and the world.

-Campus strategic initiatives seek to extend the University's tradition of academic excellence through differentiated contributions to the University's overarching mission and vision.
+Strategic initiatives seek to extend the University's tradition of academic excellence through differentiated contributions to the University's overarching mission and vision.
 Targeting resources to these and other high priority strategic initiatives is a necessary, but not sufficient condition for excellence.
 Key to these initiatives is restoration and enhancement of the teaching and research faculty complement-the lifeblood of all major academic enterprises.
-Additional funds are sought to expand student advising and other support activities that improve the quality of undergraduate education, and also to further the University's leadership in cutting-edge, interdisciplinary research and scholarship.
+Additional funds are sought to expand student advising and other support activities that improve the quality of undergraduate education, and also to further the University's leadership in cuttingedge, interdisciplinary research and scholarship.